No products in the cart.

 Restoration of the Hebrew Language

 Our God is a God of speech.
 He communicates with us through words.
 In this day and age we have become an image society, but for many millennia we were a society of spoken and written language.
 Biblical history is about God acting and speaking to his people.
 He called Abraham and Moses by speaking to them, and He revealed himself to the people through His Word.
 In fact, one component of His blessing to His people was His communication with them.
 Furthermore, when God desired to describe his close relationship to Moses, He said these words in Ex.
 33: 11: “Thus the LORD used to speak to Moses face to face, as a man speaks to his friend.”
 The ultimate in the relationship between the Creator God and his creation was found in his speaking with them face to face.
-Again and again we read how God called his prophets and spoke to them.
+Again and again, we read how God called his prophets and spoke to them.
 When God was angry with his people, he communicated that to them through harsh words, and when he was pleased, he let them know.
 God spoke with his people, and he spoke with them in a language they could understand.

-The influence and significance of language is evident in the days of the Reformation and in the work of Martin Luther and the German language.
+The influence and significance of language are evident in the days of the Reformation and in the work of Martin Luther and the German language.
 Even though I have ambivalent feelings towards Martin Luther, particularly because of his late writings about the Jewish people, we cannot deny what he accomplished.
 Eric Metaxas in his 2010 Biography of Bonhoeffer, which became a “New York Times” bestseller (I noticed that you have it also in Germany in the library), writes these words about the influence of Martin Luther:

 Luther’s influence cannot be overestimated.
 His translation of the Bible into German was cataclysmic.
 Like a Medieval Paul Bunyan, Luther in a single blow shattered the edifice of European Catholicism and in the bargain created the Modern German language, which in turn effectively created the German people. … Before Luther’s Bible, there was no unified German language.
 It existed only in a hodgepodge of dialects.

 This is an example of how God uses language as a means of bringing his blessing and his light to the nations.
-By translating the Bible into German, Luther enabled the German speaking world to read to understand the Bible without a mediator.
+By translating the Bible into German, Luther enabled the German-speaking world to read to understand the Bible without a mediator.

 I believe that God has done something even more amazing with the Hebrew language.
 In fact, the Hebrew language is a modern-day phenomenon!
 It is one of the oldest languages in the world, and for almost two millennia it was considered a dead language.
 The scattered Jewish people did not use the “holy” language for daily conversation.
-They were in the “Diaspora”, displaced throughout many countries, and in order to survive they had to speak the language of the country that they were living in.
+They were in the “Diaspora”, displaced throughout many countries, and in order to survive, they had to speak the language of the country that they were living in.
 Hebrew was used in the synagogue for prayer and for reading the Hebrew Scriptures, and since it was considered a holy language, it was not used for daily conversation.

 However, this state of affairs began to change towards the end of the 18th century with the renewal of settlement in the Promised Land.
 As Jews slowly repopulated the land of their fathers, the need for a common language in which to communicate became evident.
 Eliezer Ben Yehuda, who was living in Jerusalem, is considered the Father of the Modern Hebrew language.
 He determined to revive the Hebrew as a daily conversation.
 His vision “caught on” with many of the Zionist settlers who chose not to continue to use Yiddish or other languages now that they had finally arrived home.
-Thus, Hebrew evolved into the common language of the people, and eventually was decreed the official language of the new state.
-Interestingly enough, the first Hebrew language school, Ulpan (in Hebrew) was opened in Rishon LeTsion, which means “the first to Zion.”
+Thus, Hebrew evolved into the common language of the people and eventually was decreed the official language of the new state.
+Interestingly enough, the first Hebrew-language school, Ulpan (in Hebrew) was opened in Rishon LeTsion, which means “the first to Zion.”
 This is the same town where the offices of HaGefen Publishing are located.

 Soon, Hebrew was taught to all new immigrants.
 The fact that the alphabet and many of the words were the same as the biblical Hebrew, made it somewhat easy to learn and use.
 As a result, modern spoken Hebrew today is similar to, yet different from, biblical Hebrew.
 While the average Israeli can read both, he finds it difficult to understand much of what he reads in the Bible.
 So we see that God in his wisdom and sovereignty has restored the Hebrew language.